 HEALTH PROGRAM BUDGET ANALYST

-(The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- Employees in this class must assist in the preparation, planning, and maintenance of provider agency budgets.
+1. Employees in this class must assist in the preparation, planning, and maintenance of provider agency budgets.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Analyzes agency budget requests to determine their conformance with program guidelines; determines amount of revenue required to meet program costs; recommends modifications in requests on basis of departmental policies and program needs; prepares periodic reports on budget transactions; makes budgetary recommendations based on trends in revenue and requested obligations; reviews, recommends and explains changes in budget requests to agency administrators.